Crio-Bytes/Function_Call_Stack-Reference/README.md

 ```
 Understand how to run a process in the background and get its process id.

 When you run a program with ‘&’ in the end, it runs as a background job and prints the process id.
-In the above case, 226285 is the process id.
 You may have to periodically kill these processes you put in the background.
 Otherwise your system may become slow.
 If you run `ps` in the same terminal, you will be able to see the list of all processes.
 You can then kill the process either using pkill or kill commands.